 Scripture Reading: Colossians 3 - 4 ...

 In reading Colossians and some of Paul's other letters, it is remarkable that as Paul was under house arrest in Rome, he was still concerned about the believers in the churches where he had preached the Gospel and shared his life.
-He cared not only about what they believed, but how they were living.
-It was Paul's earnest desire that their lives would display the power of God at work within them, for the glory of God and the spread of the Gospel.
-And for that to happen, they needed to know their identity in Christ and the power of the Spirit within them.
+He cared not only about what they believed, but how they were living out what they believed.
+Paul understood the important connection between what you believe to be true about God, about yourself, about the world in which we live and the way you live your life for Christ, knowing that eternity lies ahead.
+Because of that understanding, it was Paul's earnest desire that their lives would display the power of God at work within them, for the glory of God and the spread of the Gospel.
+And for that to happen, they needed to know their identity in Christ and the power of the Spirit who was at work within them.
 The same is true today.

 When we think of "grace," we usually think of "undeserved favor," and that is true.
 But grace also has another meaning: Grace is God's empowering presence, enabling us to be what He wants us to be and to do what He wants us to do.
-In his letter to the Philippians, Paul wrote that "God is at work in you, both to will and to act according to His good pleasure" (2:13).
-All that God calls us to be and do in His Word, He enables us to do by His Spirit and Word.
-Paul shows the contrast between how the Colossians used to live and how they are now living and called to live, summarizing his instructions with the words, "Whatever you do, whether in word or deed, do it ALL in the name of the Lord Jesus, giving thanks to God the Father through Him" (3:17).
+In his letter to the Philippians, Paul explained the basis for our hope in desiring to live for Christ: "God is at work in you, both to will and to act according to His good pleasure" (2:13).
+All God calls us to be and do in His Word, He enables us to do by His Spirit and Word.
+Paul shows the contrast between how the Colossians used to live and how they are now living and were being called to live, summarizing his instructions with the words, "Whatever you do, whether in word or deed, do it ALL in the name of the Lord Jesus, giving thanks to God the Father through Him" (3:17).

 What a joy for us as believers to see God working in us, making us more like Him, transforming us, molding us into the image of Christ.
 In his instructions to wives, husbands, children, fathers, slaves and masters, it is all about serving Christ.
 "Whatever you do, work at it with all your heart, as working for the Lord, not for men, since you know that you will receive an inheritance from the Lord as a reward.
 It is the Lord Christ you are serving" (3:23-24).
-While that is said specifically to slaves (those serving others), that applies to all of us in all our relationships.
+While those instructions were given specifically to slaves (those serving others), the words apply to all of us in all our relationships.

 What would you be thinking about if you were in prison?
 What DO you think about every day?
 As Paul closes his letter with greetings, he commends others who are laboring hard for the Gospel and encourages others to "complete the work you have received in the Lord" (4:17).
 What a goal for your life and mine ... to complete the work God has given to each of us, using our gifts for the glory of our God!
 Does this describe your life?
 There are so many distractions that take our minds off of who we are and that sometimes make us forget that we have been raised with Christ.
 So right now, take a moment, remember that Jesus is on His throne at the right hand of the Father, and set your heart and mind on HIM, not on earthly things.
 Practice doing that when you get up in the morning and throughout the day and see what a difference it will make in your life.